Kyra15/ThriftStore/README.md

 # ThriftStore

-need to organize more i think
+need to organize files n remove all the prints

 ## Sprint 3:
   - CSS + HTML + JS for website